I am a PhD student in the Computer Science Department at Tel Aviv University, where I am advised by Prof. Michal Feldman.

 When Contracts Get Complex: Information-Theoretic Barriers

-with Paul Dütting, Michal Feldman and Aviad Rubinstein (accepted to SODA 2026)
+with Paul Dütting, Michal Feldman and Aviad Rubinstein (SODA 2026)

 Combinatorial Contracts Beyond Gross Substitutes